medic/cht-android/README.md

 #### Use the keystore

-**One to check the keystore?** here are a few things you must test before upload to the repo:
+**Want to check the keystore?** here are a few things you must test before upload to the repo:

 1. Execute `make org=new_brand keyprint` to see the certificate content, like the org name, the certificate fingerprints, etc.